0xelytsypperp/sc-discord-bot/README.md

 DISCORD_BOT_TOKEN=your_discord_token_here
 ```

-> Never share your token publicly!
+> Never commit this file or share your token publicly!

 ---